Written with contributions from Jessalyn Bachler, former SDSU Extension Range Field Specialist.

 Grazing systems come in many shapes and sizes, along with several different names.
 It can be difficult for producers, especially new producers, to select a grazing management plan that will allow their operation to be successful.
 It is also challenging to design a grazing system, because it is easy to get caught up in what other people are doing.
 It is important to remember that grazing systems are not "one size fits all" and must be adapted to your operation.
 Two commonalities that all grazing systems should include are promoting rangeland health and matching the producer's management and lifestyle.
 Thus, this article aims to give a clear outline, along with resources to aid in creating the right grazing plan for your operation.

-"It is not unusual for an inexperienced, but highly motivated, person to start a cattle or sheep operation and quickly develop a more-efficient and profitable business than more-experienced neighbors… such occurrences are not beginner's luck; they result from enthusiastic application of technology.
+To begin, let's consider the following quote from Ball et al. (2007), "It is not unusual for an inexperienced, but highly motivated, person to start a cattle or sheep operation and quickly develop a more-efficient and profitable business than more-experienced neighbors… such occurrences are not beginner's luck; they result from enthusiastic application of technology.
 Though initially not knowledgeable, such producers find and utilize sources of reliable information.”

 Step 1.
 Research reliable information.